DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### Simplification of the tracer interface

 In addition to returning `IScope`, the `Tracer.StartActive` method was simplified by replacing several parameters with a single `SpanCreationSettings`.
-We also have remove the possibility to override the service name from `Tracer.StartActive`.
+We have also removed the possibility to override the service name from `Tracer.StartActive`.
 Instead, set `Span.ServiceName` after creating the span.

 ### Incorrect integration names are ignored